Prabhjyot15/Bank_App/README.md

 To run Frontend:
 -cd frontend

-To run Backend
+To run Backend:
 -cd backend
 -python app.py

 For Contributing:
--contribute all changes i.e frontend/backend to "develop" branch
+-contribute all the changes i.e frontend/backend to "develop" branch